-- NEW: As many as 37 people are dead in the fire, state media cite local investigators as saying
+- As many as 37 people are dead in the fire, state media cite local investigators as saying

 - The fire broke out at the psychiatric institution in the early hours, reports say